kshitij4/CAP-202/README.md

 # CAP-202
-C++ language programs
+OBJECT ORIENTED PROGRAMMING
-These are some of the important c++ programs using the concept of object oriented programming
+These are some of the important object oriented language programs using the concept of OOPS